-Since 10 credits constitute the minimum full-time load for a graduate student in BJU and since all residence hall students are full-time students, a part-time student by definition is any student carrying fewer than 10 credits.
-All residence hall graduate students are required to carry a minimum of 10 credits.
+Eight credits constitute the minimum full-time load for a graduate student at Bob Jones University.
+A part-time student by definition is any student carrying less than 8 credits.
+Since all residence hall students are full-time students, all graduate students in the residence halls are required to carry a minimum of 8 credits.
+With approval from the Registrar's office, however, a graduate student may take as few as 6 credits and remain in the residence halls.